JairParra/Dating_Rental_Database_Project/user_interface/README.md

 ### visualizations.py
 - `visualizations.py`: Contains visualizations on statistics and other interesting analyses of the database.

-### connection_example.py
-- `connection_example.py`: Contains an example script showing how to connect to, execute queries in the database and fetch the results.

-### database.ini
-- Text file containing database configuration parameters.

-### Visualization.py
-- Contains different data visualizations for out database.

   1. *Visualization_1*:  Distribution of Male/Female current Users for Customers, Mates and Managers
   Rationale: the distribution graph reveal about important info on sex, which might helps finding the target users, and for advertisement purpose.